robtweed/qewd/docker-server-iris-ce-aws/README.md

         sudo docker stop try-iris

+## Install Subversion

-## Install Subversion (which provides us a quick and easy way of downloading just the individual sections of the QEWD Github repository that we need):
+Subversion provides a quick and easy way of downloading just the individual sections of the QEWD Github repository that we need.

         sudo apt-get install -y subversion